-There are six faults or fault zones in the B-17 region of influence: Western Fairview Peak fault, Sand Springs Range fault, Hot Springs fault zone, Fairview fault zone, unnamed faults northern Monte Cristo Mountains, and unnamed faults in Gabbs Valley (U.S. Geological Survey, 2018).
-All of these faults and fault zones appear to correlate (spatially) at least to some extent with geothermal favorability and mineral enrichment (see Figures 3.1-6 and 3.3.5 [showing geothermal potential]).
-For additional information on the faults described below, see Supporting Studies, Faults and Fault Zones In and Near the Region of Influence (available at http://frtcmodernization.com).
+There are six faults or fault zones in the B-17 region of influence: Western Fairview Peak fault, Sand Springs Range fault, Hot Springs fault zone, Fairview fault zone, unnamed faults in northern Monte Cristo Mountains, and unnamed faults in Gabbs Valley (U.S. Geological Survey, 2018).
+All of these faults and fault zones appear to correlate (spatially) at least to some extent with geothermal favorability and mineral enrichment (see Figure 3.1-7 and Figure 3.1-8).
+For additional information on the faults described below, see Supporting Study: Faults and Fault Zones In the Withdrawal Area (available at https://frtcmodernization.com).